European-XFEL/Karabo/doc/concepts/snmp.rst

 management, including an application layer protocol, a database schema, and a set of data objects.

-In Karabo, SNMP devices may be accessed throught the snmpapi dependency, which includes both a C++ library alongside Python bindings.
+In Karabo, SNMP devices may be accessed through the snmpapi dependency, which includes both a C++ library alongside Python bindings.

 The SNMP connection should be established in the devices initialization method: